sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli.md

 ## Automatic Detection vs Manual Selection

-**${solutionName}** is bundled with Sentry's **Hardware Connector Library**, a library which consists of hundreds of *hardware connectors* that describe how to discover hardware components and detect failures in a given system, with a specific instrumentation stack.
+**${solutionName}** is bundled with Sentry's **Connector Library**, a library which consists of a list of *connectors* (hundreds of hardware and storage connectors offered by the enterprise edition) that describe how to discover resource components (such as hardware, service and application components) and detect failures in a given system, with a specific instrumentation stack.

 Examples of connectors: